What are the pros and cons of uterine artery embolization?

 What does uterine artery embolization involve?

-During uterine artery embolization, the blood vessels that supply the fibroid are closed off under local anesthetic.
+During uterine artery embolization, the blood vessels that supply the fibroid are closed off under local anesthesia.
 The doctor makes a small cut in the groin and inserts a thin plastic tube () into the femoral artery.
 A contrast medium (dye-like substance) is injected so that the blood vessels can be seen on the X-ray.
 The is then pushed through to the fibroid using the X-ray to guide the way.
 Tiny plastic particles are then injected into the blood vessels in the fibroid via the .
-The particles block the blood vessels, stopping the flow of blood to the fibroid.
+These particles block the blood vessels, stopping the flow of blood to the fibroid.

 The procedure lasts between one and two hours.
 Eight to twelve hours' bed rest are then needed for the cut in the groin to be able to close up again.